bl000m/push_swap/README.md

-# push_swap
+# push_swap - 42 school project - validated 92/100

-Push_Swap is a 42 School project which consist to produce a sorting Algorithm  with the most efficient sorting solution
+=> If you are a 42 student visiting this page to get some inspiration please leave your inspiration being free not to copy/paste the code but rather catching logics behind and playing with that.

+The  project which consist of sorting data on a stack, with a limited set of instructions, using the lowest possible number of actions.
+To succeed you’ll have to manipulate various types of algorithms and choose the most appropriate solution (out of many) for an optimized data sorting.